sshambar/WX-HWS/CHARTS_ALMANACS_GUIDE.md

-# HOW TO USE THE WEEWX ARCHIVE DATABASE TO GENERATE THE POP-UP CanvasJS CHARTS.
+# HOW TO USE THE WEEWX ARCHIVE DATABASE TO GENERATE THE POP-UP CanvasJS CHARTS AND ALMANACS.

 * Please familiarise yourself with the location of your WeeWX system files including your bin/user folder, skins folder and weewx.conf file.
 If you are unsure where to find these, please refer to the installation process here: - http://www.weewx.com/docs/ which shows various WeeWX installation scenarios.